yxre/muxe/README.md

-# Design Inspo
+# Muxe

+pronounced like "muse".

-A small project used to help people get inspired with a design.
+A small project used to help people get inspired to build UX.
+Hosts images of different eras of web design and different styles and components.

+Users can select tags to filter images.
+View images as a slideshow and quickly tap through with a keyboard.

 ## Phases